May-Tinh-Sci-Low-Code/Sci-Low-Code/README.md

 6. Optimization

 The next graphic visualizes 2 things:
-1. The Office Technology Stack, exemplified on Excel.
+A. The Office Technology Stack, exemplified on Excel.
 We have the following layers:
-   a.
-Top layer: Excel, the well-known spreadsheet calculation programm.
+1. Top layer: Excel, the well-known spreadsheet calculation programm.
    b.
 Below the VBA = "Visual Basic for Application" layer.
 Here, one may automatize Excel by programatically accessing Excel components (cells, sheets, etc)
    c.
 DLL-Layer: DLL (Dynamic Link Library) are most obscure and represent
        --> libraries programmed usually in C, and